Deathtales/Rune/README.md

 ### Licence
 Rune is licensed under the GPLv3 license.
 Thus it is free to use, copy, distribute or modify.

+### Dependencies

+Rune depends on:
+*GTK+3
+*libxml2
+*gtkspell3

+Please make sure you have all that installed before compiling Rune.

 # Roadmap

 ### Version 0.0.x Series